Last updated: Friday 22 October 2021

-IELTS continues to monitor Covid-19 restrictions closely and all of our Australian IELTS test centres have commenced testing again.
+IELTS continues to monitor Covid-19 restrictions closely.
 Please note some test centres will operate in a restricted manner, ensuring that all Covid-19 requirements are being met.
 If you have recently travelled from a designated Covid-19 hotspot, you will not be able to take your IELTS test until you have completed quarantine or any other state government requirements.
 Read more about what to expect on test day here.
 Please check your test centres calendar for the next available tests.
 If you are sick or in quarantine, please contact us via the form below or Live Chat to arrange an immediate transfer or refund of your test.